 UNM Hospitals participates in the Clinical Advancement Program (CAP) and depending on your Nursing Education and National Certifications, youâll work towards one of five CAP levels that offer increasing compensation.
 You may earn up to $8.00 in addition to base pay.

-Department: ED-North FTE: 0.90 Full Time Shift: Nights
+Department: Newborn ICU FTE: 0.90 Full Time Shift: Days

 Work within the nursing process to provide direct nursing care to assigned patients.
 Provide clinical leadership for other staff and assume relief charge duties when designated.
 Serve as a role model to promote a positive work environment and quality patient care.
 Ensures adherence to Hospital and Departmental Policies and Procedures.
 Patient care assignment may include; Neonate, Pediatric, Adolescent, Adult and Geriatric age groups.